Scaffold-Stark/speedrunstark/README.md

 <details markdown='1'><summary>Question Five</summary>

-> Now for `liquidityMinted` use the same equation but replace `tokenReserve` with `totalLiquidity`, so that we are multiplying in the numerator by the units we want.
+> Now for `liquidityMinted` use the same equation but replace `tokenReserve` with `total_liquidity`, so that we are multiplying in the numerator by the units we want.

 </details>